Transition from engineer to lead

 Ways to make a transition

-Well, the obvious answer is to simply apply for such a job, but I would like to mention two different ways of moving to (or preparing for) a leadership role within your current company (and people very often forget to take such things into consideration).
+Well, the obvious answer is to simply apply for such a job and go through developer onboarding, but I would like to mention two different ways of moving to (or preparing for) a leadership role within your current company (and people very often forget to take such things into consideration).
 These are internal transfer and shadowing.

 Internal transfer